kuzzleio/documentation-old/src/api-documentation/controller-auth/check-token.md

 }
 ```

-Checks a JWT Token validity.
+Checks a JWT Token's validity.
-This API route does not require to be logged in.
+This API route does not require the caller to be logged in.